All Episodes

 This is what Dershowitz calls criminalization of political differences.

-What is this have to do with Russia?
+What does this have to do with Russia?

 What?

-We know Hillary's server got hacked by all these foreign countries we don't even know the extent of it where is that server?
+We know Hillary's server got hacked by all these foreign countries.

 Where are the emails deleted that were under subpoena?

-Why is she how does she get away with mishandling and destroying top secret classified information and she gets away with obstructing justice by oh acid washing deleting and busting up her devices and removing SIM cards.
+How does she get away with mishandling and destroying top secret classified information and she gets away with obstructing justice by, oh, acid washing, deleting, and busting up her devices and removing SIM cards?

 Why aren't they on trial today?